bcgov/internationally-educated-nurses/docs/standard_report.md

 We will find applicant counts for each HA(connected with job competition) along their selected milestones.
 To achieve that, we can run GROUP BY on HA and milestone.

-Looks like we have all the data that can be display in the report.
+Looks like we have all the data that can be displayed in the report.

 Step 5:
 Let's add new columns of HA and put applicants count for each milestone row.
 So we can create a matrix with milestone-HA.